aitoe96/sighotspotter/README.md

 This will open the graphical user interface locally

 ### Web interface
-An online web interface of the application is accessible at [https://sighotspotter.lcsb.uni.lu](https://sighotspotter.lcsb.uni.lu), and is provided free of charge for academic, non-profit use.
+An online web interface of the SigHotSpotter application (SOFTWARE for short) is accessible at [https://sighotspotter.lcsb.uni.lu](https://sighotspotter.lcsb.uni.lu), and is provided free of charge for academic, non-profit use.
+Using the SOFTWARE means you accept the terms and conditions of the Disclaimer below.

 ### Application walkthrough